chloeam/blank-slate/blog/_posts/2015-09-10-first-year-spring-overview.md

 ## Art History: High Renaissance to Modern

 I debated whether or not I should even mention this class, but I think the point of recounting each quarter like this is to be honest about my experiences in school.
 I failed this course, and I failed because I stopped trying less than half way through.
 The first couple weeks were so easy and I realized I didn't have to go to the lectures to get 100% on the quizzes.
 Because of this, I stopped going to the lectures.
 This class became my lowest priority, and I stopped showing up for the quizzes.
-I was too embarassed to go speak to the professor, so I just sort of... let myself fail.
+I was too embarrassed to go speak to the professor, so I just sort of... let myself fail.
 Somewhat surprisingly, my advisor said this happens with Art History relatively frequently.
 Students don't care about it, or think it's easier than it is, and they just stop trying.
 Ultimately, I'll have to take this class again (in addition to one more required Art History course), and I've definitely learned my lesson.

 ## Non-Design Classes